fhiso/bibliography/bibliography.md

 *The Calendar FAQ* (http://www.tondering.dk/claus/calendar.html) -- Common questions about calendars.

+##Entity Relationships##

+Tony Proctor, "The Lineage Trap", *Parallax View* (http://parallax-viewpoint.blogspot.com/2014/09/the-lineage-trap.html) -- How the identification of generic "subject entities" helps with an approach accommodating micro-history.

 ##Events##

 Tony Proctor, "Eventful Genealogy", *Parallax View* (http://parallax-viewpoint.blogspot.com/2013/11/eventful-genealogy.html) -- How Events can become a major component in coordinating our data, using protracted and hierarchical event descriptions.